-Near Crisfield Maryland, countless acres of shallow water are known for their outstanding speckled trout fishing.
+In Tangier and Pocomoke Sounds, shallow water grass beds often attract speckled trout.
 On Virginia’s Eastern Shore, small bayside creeks from the state line south to Cape Charles are also known for their speckled trout fisheries.

 Tides are sometimes important for catching speckled trout.
 Many Chesapeake Bay anglers prefer fishing the last 2 hours of the incoming current and the first 2 hours of the outgoing.
 If this coincides with dusk, the fishing is more likely to be good.

-In some locations, anglers fish for speckled trout by casting bucktails to structure such as rockpiles, jetties, and shipwrecks.
+In some locations, anglers fish for speckled trout by casting bucktails to rockpiles, jetties, shipwrecks, or other structure.
 Popular lures include a plain white bucktail with a plastic worm and a piece of peeler crab.
 Other popular jigs for casting to structure include soft plastic lures in a variety of shapes and colors.

-In addition to speckled trout, gray trout, croaker, striped bass, bluefish, black drum, red drum, and other species share many of the same areas.
+While fishing for speckled trout, anglers in the Chesapeake Bay also catch gray trout, croaker, striped bass, bluefish, black drum, red drum, and other species.